(A) Policy statement

-This policy applies to "UTP" and all "UT" covered components and their respective workforce members.
-Covered components are designated from time to time by the privacy and security committee.
-Covered components are identified in the addendum to this policy and include the health science campus, the university of Toledo medical center, the student health center, and designated departments of the main campus that perform "HIPAA" covered functions.
-A reference in this policy to the covered entity refers to "UTP" and the designated components of "UT."
+This policy applies to UTP affiliated covered entity (ACE) and all UToledo health care components (hybrid) and their respective workforce members.
+Health care components are designated routinely by the privacy and security committee.
+Health care components are on UToledo privacy website and include the health science campus, the university of Toledo medical center (UTMC), the student health center, and designated departments of the main campus that perform HIPAA covered functions.
+A reference in this policy to the covered entity refers to UTP ACE and the designated components of UToledo hybrid.

 (D) Designation as a hybrid entity:

-(1) "UT" designates itself as a hybrid entity; a single entity that is a covered entity whose business activities include both "HIPAA" covered and non-covered functions, and that designates health care components.
+(1) UToledo designates itself as a hybrid entity; a single entity that is a covered entity whose business activities include both HIPAA covered and non-covered functions, and that designates health care components.

-(2) The privacy and security committee determines and maintains the list of covered components.
-The health care components for purposes of "HIPAA" compliance include "UTP," the entire health science campus and designated departments or units on the main campus.
+(2) The privacy and security committee determines and maintains the list of health care components.
+The health care components for purposes of HIPAA compliance include UToledo's entire health science campus and designated departments or units on the UToledo main campus.

-(3) The "HIPAA" requirements apply only to the health care components of "UT" and "UTP" referred to as "covered entity" going forward in this policy.
+(3) The HIPAA requirements apply only to the health care components of UToledo and UTP referred to as "covered entity" going forward in this policy.

-Although "UT" is a single legal entity, the covered entity must treat units not designated as part of the covered entity as an external entity with respect to uses and disclosures of protected health information.
+Although UToledo is a single legal entity, the covered entity must treat units not designated as part of the covered entity as an external entity with respect to uses and disclosures of protected health information (PHI).

-If a person performs duties for both the covered entity and for another unit of the university such workforce member must not use or disclose protected health information created or received in the course of or incident to the member's work for the covered entity.
+If a person performs duties for both the covered entity and for another unit of the university such workforce member must not use or disclose PHI created or received in the course of or incident to the member's work for the covered entity.

-(1) "UT" and "UTP" are affiliated, legally separate entities under common ownership that have joined together as an affiliated covered entity ("ACE") for purposes of complying with "HIPAA," to be known as "UT ACE."
+(1) UToledo and UTP are affiliated, legally separate entities under common ownership that have joined together as an ACE for purposes of complying with HIPAA, to be known as UToledo ACE.

-(2) The "UT ACE" will name a single "HIPAA" privacy officer and information security officer, adopt common "HIPAA" policies and procedures, and issue a single notice of privacy practices.
-The "UT ACE" may use a signal consent form to obtain consent for uses and disclosures for treatment, payment, or health care operations.
+(2) The UToledo ACE will name a single HIPAA privacy officer and information security officer, adopt common HIPAA policies and procedures, and issue a single notice of privacy practices.
+The UToledo ACE may use a signal consent form to obtain consent for uses and disclosures for treatment, payment, or health care operations.

-(3) The "UT ACE" will comply with all "UT" policies that address "HIPAA" privacy and security regulations.
+(3) The UToledo ACE will comply with all UToledo policies that address HIPAA privacy and security regulations.

-(4) "PHI" may be used and disclosed among the "UT ACE" for all functions of the covered entities, consistent with all "UT HIPAA" privacy and security policies located on "UT" website: www.utoledo.edu/policies.
+(4) PHI may be used and disclosed among the UToledo ACE for all functions of the covered entities, consistent with all UToledo HIPAA privacy and security policies located on UToledo website: https://www.utoledo.edu/policies/.